 Habitat loss and degradation have been indicated as major causes of the declines in spotted frog populations and distribution (Hovingh 1993, Ross et al, 1993).
 Loss of habitat due to water and urban development and agricultural practices has resulted in many small isolated populations.
 This increase in fragmentation has caused a loss in population connectivity that maintains the genetic integrity of spotted frog.
 This threat is particularly present along the Wasatch Front.
 Habitat degradation due to agricultural practices is also a major threat facing all populations in Utah.
-Although no studies have been conducted on the springs occupied by spotted frog, numerous other reports link livestock trampling and grazing with frog habitat degradation (water quality, vegetation type, habitat morphology etc.).
+Although specific studies on the effects of grazing on Columbia spotted frog habitat have not been conducted on the springs occupied by spotted frog, numerous other reports link livestock trampling and grazing with frog habitat degradation (water quality, vegetation type, habitat morphology etc.).
 The majority of occupied and unoccupied habitats are currently not protected against grazing practices, and those that are have only recently been protected with cattle exclosures.

 Other habitat alterations also threaten spotted frog populations such as water development activities (e.g. irrigation practices).
 Water levels have been identified as important in the life history of spotted frog (Hovingh 1993).
 Many springs along the Wasatch Front have been depleted through diversions or capped and pumped.
 Similarly, the conversion from flood irrigation to sprinkler irrigation systems may eliminate currently occupied habitats.
 Interest has also been expressed in water development and mining activities within Snake Valley.
-These activities could significantly lower the water table, dry up springs and/or contaminate springs and marshes populated by Columbia spotted frog.
+These activities could significantly lower the water table, dry up springs and/or contaminate springs and marshes populated by spotted frog.